 Other areas of counselling I deal with

-Much of my counselling work is specialized in LGBTQ clients, with a large proportion of my client group from the trans communities.
+Much of my counselling work is specialized in LGBTQAI+ clients, with a large proportion of my client group from the trans communities.
 I work with clients within the trans umbrella, or transgender clients pre, post or questioning transition.
 I can support the journey of transition (if the client chooses to or not) and work with an internal integration of becoming more of who they are.
 In other words a more authentic self.
 Although I am not a gatekeeper for medical treatment, I can offer the psychological support when beginning hormone treatment, or pre and post surgery.

 I also work with adult individuals that identify to non-heteronormative sexualities, such as gay, lesbian, bisexual, MSM, WSM, as well as non-monogamous relationship styles.
 I am kink, sex positive, BDSM friendly and aware.
-I practice affirmative GSD therapy, and offer a respectful space where diverse relationship(s) are not seen as problematic.
+I practice affirmative GSRD therapy, and offer a respectful space where diverse relationship(s) are not seen as problematic.